cocoelizabeth/pirate_kittens_typing_game/README.md

 * `index.js`: entry file, main structure of the canvas and the center game logic and the rules modal;
 * `coin.js`: handles coin animation;
 * `flag.js`: handles flag animation when kitten reaches the shore;
-* `kitten.js`: handles kitten animation and reaction to user typing input;
+* `kitten.js`: handles kitten animation and reaction to player typing input;